 Geographically or oceanographically discrete areas that provide important services to one or more species/populations of an ecosystem or to the ecosystem as a whole, compared to other surrounding areas or areas of similar ecological characteristics, or otherwise meet the criteria (See Table 1).

-A CBD regional EBSA workshop for the Arctic was convened in early 2014 and participating States are now in the process of identifying EBSAs within their EEZs and in Areas Beyond National Jurisdiction (ABNJ).
+A CBD regional EBSA workshop for the Arctic was convened in March 2014 in Helsinki, Finland.
+The workshop described 11 areas as meeting the scientific criteria for EBSAs, and these descriptions, alongside those of areas from other marine regions, were subsequently approved by the CBD Conference of the Parties (COP) in October 2014 for inclusion in the EBSA repository.

-It will be important for countries to distinguish between areas that have been identified as ecologically important (such as EBSAs) but do not yet have any formal protection, and areas that are legally protected.
-EBSAs and other ecologically important areas are useful in helping to identify places that may need formal protection.
+The EBSA process uses the best available scientific information to identify significant marine areas.
+This provides useful information in designing MPA networks, but is a separate process from identifying appropriate protection measures where needed.

 4.4.2 Areas of heightened ecological and cultural significance

 “Areas of heightened ecological and cultural significance” have also been identified by Arctic States within their EEZs (Skjoldal et al 2013 and AMAP/CAFF/SDWG, 2013).
-Areas are identified as having heightened ecological and cultural significance using the IMO criteria for PSSAs which is similar to the CBD criteria (Table 1) for EBSAs.
+Areas are identified as having heightened ecological and cultural significance using the International Maritime Organization (IMO) criteria for Particularly Sensitive Sea Areas (PSSA) which is similar to the CBD criteria (Table 1) for EBSAs.
 The term stems from Recommendation IIC of the Arctic Council’s 2009 Arctic Marine Shipping Assessment (AMSA): “That the Arctic states should identify areas of heightened ecological and cultural significance in light of changing climate conditions and increasing multiple marine use and, where appropriate, should encourage implementation of measures to protect these areas from the impacts of Arctic marine shipping, in coordination with all stakeholders and consistent with international law.”
 (PAME 2009)